gentutu/bestbot/readme.md

 * Use the bot with the `/` prefix; see `/help` once online (unless you already read the code)

 ### Todo
-* Elegant error handling in case required `res` files are missing
-* Many things could have been done in a less barbaric way
+* Some things could have been done in a less barbaric way

 ---
 ### License